TitanLang/titan/README.md

 Please read RULES.md for more info.

 ## What is Titan
-It is a programming language wrote in Rust designed to look clean.<br>
+It is a programming language wrote in C designed to look clean.<br>
 Titan doesn't aim to try and reinvent the wheel but gains and identity<br>
 for a very mixed bag of syntax inspired by Ruby, Zig, Rust and C.<br>